 We Are a Cat Friendly Practice

 With more than 86 million cats in American households, the American Association of Feline Practitioners (AAFP) has initiated a program to improve the health care and overall well-being of the growing feline population.
 A Cat Friendly Practice (CFP) is committed to learning ways to make visits more pleasant for your cat and to help you learn ways that you can contribute also.
 A Cat Friendly Practice has adapted an environment that is less stressful to cats and meets the cat’s unique needs.
 The staff at the UF College of Veterinary Medicine Small Animal Hospital is aware of ways they can interact and handle your cat so that examinations and procedures will be less stressful.
 A Cat Friendly Practice also values your contribution to your cat’s healthcare plan and will make every effort to help you understand your cats’ needs and help you learn what you can do at home to ensure your cats get the care they need.
 UF Small Animal Hospital is proud to announce that it is recognized by the AAFP as a Gold Level Cat Friendly Practice.
 The Gold Standard status is the highest level available, it is for practices that have incorporated the optimum level of Cat Friendly Criteria.
+See video with tips on how to make your cat’s veterinary visit easier on both you and your cat.
+See Cat Friendly Practice Benefits brochure.

 Our Veterinarians and team members regard the Small Animal Hospital with an entirely new perspective.
 By adopting a feline perspective in all areas that contribute to care, including the hospital environment, staff training, client education, and more, the hospital’s culture is one in which every person is mindful of constantly improving the experience and care of the feline patient.